Emissary (Star Trek: Deep Space Nine): Reception

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this essential episode.

-In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, along with "Past Prologue", "Vortex", "Battle Lines", "Duet", and "In the Hands of the Prophets" from season one.
+In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, along with "Past Prologue", "Vortex", "Battle Lines", "Duet" and "In the Hands of the Prophets" from season one.

-In 2016, SyFy ranked "Emissary" as the best out of 6 main Star Trek TV show pilots.
+In 2016, SyFy ranked "Emissary" as the best out of the six main Star Trek TV show pilots.

 In 2016, Vox rated this episode one of the top 25 essential episodes of all Star Trek.

 In 2018, CBR ranked the "Emissary" two-part episode as the 19th best multi-episode story of Star Trek overall.
-The Hollywood Reporter ranked "Emissary" of Star Trek: Deep Space Nine as the 4th best presentation of the series.
-In 2017, Gamespot ranked this as the 2nd best pilot episode of a Star Trek series.
+The Hollywood Reporter ranked "Emissary" of Star Trek: Deep Space Nine as the fourth best presentation of the series.
+In 2017, GameSpot ranked this as the second best pilot episode of a Star Trek series.

 In 2018, SyFy included this episode on their binge-watching guide for episodes featuring Jadzia Dax.

 Space.com ranked "Emissary" the seventh best episode of all Star Trek television.

-In 2019, Comicbook.com ranked "Emissary" the tenth best episode of Star Trek: Deep Space Nine.
+In 2019, ComicBook.com ranked "Emissary" the tenth best episode of Star Trek: Deep Space Nine.

 SciFiNow ranked this one of the top ten episodes of Star Trek: Deep Space Nine in 2020, describing it as an "excellent pilot" establishing the character of Benjamin Sisko as "a man with a deep sense of duty and grief".